ItMeansBigMountain/Financial.Market.ML/ML-Pipeline-Notes/Model_Selection.md

 - Excellent for systems that can be modeled as Markov processes
 - Captures transitions between states

+### Neural Network Models

+#### Examples

+- Feedforward Neural Networks (FNN)
+- Convolutional Neural Networks (CNN)
+- Recurrent Neural Networks (RNN)

+#### Special Features

+- Capable of capturing complex nonlinear relationships
+- Highly customizable architecture

 #### How It Helps With SRE Metrics

+- Can model intricate systems with multiple interacting variables
+- Effective for tasks like anomaly detection and time-series forecasting

+#### Considerations

+- Requires a large amount of data for training
+- Computationally expensive, may require specialized hardware like GPUs

+#### How It Helps With SRE Metrics

-- Capable of predicting sequence-based changes in system states, useful for metrics like uptime and saturation.
+- Useful for predicting sequence-based changes in system states.

-## Evaluation Metrics
+## Model Evaluation

-Different models will require different evaluation metrics for optimal performance.
-Choose the metric that best suits the model and the problem you are trying to solve.
+- **Evaluation Metrics**: Different models will require different metrics for optimal performance.
+Choose the one that best suits the model and the problem.
+- **Cross-Validation**: Use cross-validation techniques to get a more generalized performance metric.

 ## SRE Relevant Metrics

-- **Latency**: The time it takes to service a request.
+- **Latency**: Time to service a request
-- **Traffic**: The number of requests hitting the service.
+- **Traffic**: Number of requests
-- **Error Rate**: The rate of failed requests over total requests.
+- **Error Rate**: Rate of failed requests
-- **Saturation**: How "full" the service is.
+- **Saturation**: System load
-- **Uptime**: The amount of time a service is available.
+- **Uptime**: Service availability

 ## Tools and Technologies

 - scikit-learn
 - TensorFlow